Sutton Tunnel railway accident: Accident

 By now the next train, pulled by Albert, had arrived in Frodsham station and it was allowed to leave two minutes later.
 This was 14 minutes after No. 16's train had left and 24 minutes after Druid's train; the company's rules allowed trains to pass intermediate stations at intervals of five minutes.
-Albert's train entered the tunnel at 15–20 miles per hour.
+Albert's train entered the tunnel at 15-20 mph.
 The driver noticed a lot of steam in the tunnel and stated that he slowed, but his train collided with the rear of No. 16's train.
 The guard from No. 16's train walked back with a red light and stopped the next train on the viaduct.
 Two doctors were called from Frodsham and one from Halton village.
 In the accident five people had been killed outright and four died later.
 Between 30 and 40 people were injured.
 About 1,600 people were crowded inside the tunnel in complete darkness.